Kathryn Casey: Personal life

 She lives in Houston, Texas, with her husband.

 Appearances

 In 1995, Casey appeared on The Oprah Winfrey Show to discuss The Rapist's Wife along with the subject in the title, Linda Bergstrom.
 In the years since, Casey has appeared on Oprah Winfrey's Oxygen Network, Court TV, Biography, Nancy Grace, E!
 Network, Investigation Discovery and the A&E.

 In October 2006, she appeared on The Montel Williams Show to discuss women who unknowingly dated wanted criminals.

-She appeared in ABC's 20/20 November 2022 episode "Tainted Love" about the murder of millionaire businessman Steve Beard at the hands of his younger wife Celeste Beard.
+She appeared in ABC's 20/20 November 2022 episode "Tainted Love" about the murder of millionaire businessman Steven Beard by the lover of his younger wife Celeste Beard.

 Casey was featured in the 2022 Netflix documentary miniseries Crime Scene: The Texas Killing Fields, directed by Jessica Dimmock.

 She speaks at book festivals and events, including the Texas Library Association convention, Southwest Louisiana Writer's Conference, Pulpwood Queens Girlfriend Weekend book conference, and the Texas Book Festival.